 Hallie Daggett, the Forest Service's first female fire lookout, called the Scott Valley home.
 Her cabin is now in the city park on Howell Street.

-The town has more than its share of idiosyncratic charms.
-Deer, for some reason known only to them and certain wildlife biologists, regard the streets of downtown Etna as a safe refuge.
-If you spend a day and a night in Etna you're almost sure to see at least several of them strolling down the main thoroughfares with impunity.
+As for other pedestrian activity in Etna: Deer, for some reason known only to them and certain wildlife biologists, regard the streets of downtown Etna as a safe refuge.
+If you spend a day and a night in Etna you're almost sure to see them strolling down the main thoroughfares with impunity.
 In terms of other hazards to safe driving, keep a sharp eye when driving the twisting road to the trailhead.
-The monks of St. Gregory Palamas (see above) are fond of walking along it.
+The monks of St. Gregory Palamas (below) are fond of walking along it.
 There's nothing quite like coming around a blind turn and almost hitting three heavily bearded men in flowing black cassocks.
-The ZZ Top-meets-Rasputin look is big in Etna, although you probably won't see it in the brewpub.